haytok/haytok/README.md

 # Hi there 🤞

-- I'm a Cloud Support Associate at Amazon Web Services Japan GK.
+- I'm a graduate student in Japan.

 # Recent Posts on [My blog](https://hakiwata.jp)